 In addition to my research and teaching, I am co-editor of the CUCD Bulletin and on the editorial advisory board of Hellenistica Groningana.

 On this site you can find more information about my research and browse my publications, presentations, teaching material and outreach work.

-Beyond academia, I am passionate about dance and music.
-As a Ballroom and Latin dancer, I have represented England and Cambridge internationally in Austria, Germany, Hungary, Poland and China, and as a member of XS Latin Cambridge, I am a UK Champion, British Champion and World Championship Semi-finalist in Latin Formation Dancing.
-While completing my PhD, I represented the University of Cambridge in Dancesport and had the honour of leading the team as Captain in 2016-2017.
+Beyond academia, I am also passionate about dance and music.
+As a Ballroom and Latin dancer, I have represented England and Cambridge internationally in Austria, Germany, Hungary, Poland and China, and as a member of XS Latin Cambridge, I have been a UK Champion, British Champion, WDC European Champion and WDSF World Championship Semi-finalist in Latin Formation Dancing (2017, 2019).
+While completing my PhD, I represented the University of Cambridge in Dancesport and had the honour of captaining the team to an undefeated year at home and abroad in 2016-2017.
 I am also an enthusiastic social Cuban Salsa and Rueda dancer.
 In the past, I have played the French Horn in a number of orchestras and have performed in venues ranging from the Royal Albert Hall (London) and Sheldonian Theatre (Oxford) to St. Mark's Cathedral (Venice).